2019 Authors & Workshops

 More Happy Than Not (HS)

 Ibi Zoboi was born in Haiti and immigrated to New York with her mother when she was four years-old.
 Everything about her new home was both strange and magical.
 This is why she loves reading and writing science-fiction, fantasy, and mythology.
 And she loves love stories, too!
-Ibi wears lots of bright colors and is a huge fan of mangos, avocados, dry humor, long-winded storytellers, and modest skirts.
+Ibi wears lots of bright colors and is a huge fan of mangoes, avocados, dry humor, long-winded storytellers, and modest skirts.
 She also smiles, laughs, and cries often—sometimes all at once.
 She lives in Brooklyn with her three children, her husband the art teacher, and three pet turtles named Lucky, Jade, and Leo.
 It’s a messy house.

 Pride (HS), Black Enough (HS)